0x09/hfsfuse/README.md

 ### hfsfuse
     hfsfuse <opts> <device> <mountpoint>

 Where `<opts>` are any series of arguments to be passed along to FUSE.
-Use `hfsfuse -h` for a list of switches.
+Use `hfsfuse -h` for general options or `hfsfuse -H` for a list of all switches supported by FUSE.

 ### hfsdump
 	hfsdump <device> <command> <node>